jup-ag/space-station/docs/2-apis/1-swap-api.md

 If 'auto' is used, Jupiter will automatically set a priority fee for the transaction, it will be capped at 5,000,000 lamports / 0.005 SOL.

 ## Examples
+ For more example scripts please visit the [jupiter-quote-api-node public Git repository](https://github.com/jup-ag/jupiter-quote-api-node).
+The repository has some further scripts and instructions for you to explore!
 * Javascript/Typescript: [https://github.com/jup-ag/jupiter-quote-api-node](https://github.com/jup-ag/jupiter-quote-api-node)
 * Rust: [https://github.com/jup-ag/jupiter-api-rust-example](https://github.com/jup-ag/jupiter-api-rust-example)

-More issues?
-Head to [Troubleshooting](/docs/apis/troubleshooting) section.
+Having issues?
+Head to the [Troubleshooting](/docs/apis/troubleshooting) section for some help.